Living in USA: The funny side of immigration

 One eventful night, while on his way to visit a relative who lives on the outskirts of the city, he felt apprehensive when he saw the police car trailing him, as he glanced at his rear-view mirror.
 Panic creeping, his body started trembling as he began to assume the cop is following him purposely.
 He was suddenly consumed with the frightful thought that someone had tipped off the police that he is a TNT.
 Dan became more agitated when he noticed his gas was getting real low, so he searched for a gas station as he still had quite a ways to go.
 He sighed with great relief when he spotted a gas station up ahead.
 Just when he thought things are getting better, he was faced with another huge challenge when he realized that the gas station had been modernized with the credit card payment option.
 Dan blurted, “How in the world am I going to use this!”
 Call it a coincidence or whatever, the police stopped at the gas station too.

 Dan stood frozen in front of the gas pump.
 Still puzzled at the new technology while trying to ignore the cop's presence, series of questions raced through his head: "How should I pay with credit card?
 What is a credit card?"
 (TNT's always pay in cash).
 Time stood still as he tried to figure things out.
 The cashier took notice of Dan’s anguished expression in front of the gas pump.
 Feeling helpful, he went out of his post to offer assistance.
 The cashier asked Dan, “Are you going to use Visa?”
 Color escaped Dan's perfectly tanned face as he thought to himself, “Oh my God (today you’d exclaim OMG)!
 He’s asking for my visa!”
 Dan thought the guy was asking for his immigration visa.
 Stammering uncontrollably, he answered, “Hold on please!
 I’m going to call my cousin!”
 He went to the public pay phone and dialed long distance.
 The first thing he heard was the company greeting: “AT&T can I help you?”
-Dan thought the personnel said, "TNT can I help you?"
+Dan thought the customer service representative said, "TNT can I help you?"
 He exclaimed, “Oh no!
 They know I’m TNT!”
 As if things weren’t bad enough, the police approached him and asked, “Are you done?”
 His world started spinning upon hearing the cop's question.
 The last thought he remembered was, “Oh my God!
-He knows my name is Dan (remember Dan is pronounced done in Tagalog) and he’s taking me to jail!”
+He knows my name is Dan (again, most Filipinos pronounced Dan as done) and he’s taking me to jail!”
 He thought the police was asking him if he’s Dan.
 His body could not take what's going on any longer – poor Dan passed out!